purduesigbots/pros-docs/v5/okapi/api/device/motor/motor-group.rst

 =============== ===================================================================
  Parameters
 =============== ===================================================================
- imotors         The motors to use.
+ imotors         The motors in the group.
 =============== ===================================================================

 Movement Methods